talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 As defined in [RFC8402], SR operates within a "trusted domain".
 Therefore, in the current threat model the SR domain defines the boundary that distinguishes internal from external threats.
 Specifically, an attack on one domain that is invoked from within a different domain is considered an external attack in the context of the current document.

-# Impact {#sec-impact}
+# Effect {#sec-effect}

-One of the important aspects of a threat analysis is the potential impact of each threat.
+One of the important aspects of threat analysis is assessing the potential effect or outcome of each threat.
 SRv6 allows for the forwarding of IPv6 packets via predetermined SR policies, which determine the paths and the processing of these packets.
 An attack on SRv6 may cause packets to traverse arbitrary paths and to be subject to arbitrary processing by SR endpoints within an SR domain.
 This may allow an attacker to perform a number of attacks on the victim networks and hosts that would be mostly unfeasible for a non-SRv6 environment.

-The threat model in [ANSI-Sec] classifies threats according to their potential impact, defining six categories.
+The threat model in [ANSI-Sec] classifies threats according to their potential effect, defining six categories.
 For each of these categories we briefly discuss its applicability to SRv6 attacks.

 - Unauthorized Access: an attack that results in unauthorized access might be achieved by having an attacker leverage SRv6 to circumvent security controls as a result of security devices being unable to enforce security policies.
 For example, this can occur if packets are directed through paths where packet filtering policies are not enforced, or if some security policies are not enforced in the presence of IPv6 Extension Headers.
 - Masquerade: various attacks that result in spoofing or masquerading are possible in IPv6 networks.
 However, these attacks are not specific to SRv6, and are therefore not within the scope of this document.
 - System Integrity: attacks on SRv6 can manipulate the path and the processing that the packet is subject to, thus compromising the integrity of the system.
-Furthermore, an attack that compromises the control plane and/or the management plane is also a means of impacting the system integrity.
+Furthermore, an attack that compromises the control plane and/or the management plane is also a means of affecting the system integrity.
 Specific SRv6-targeted attack may cause one or more of the following outcomes:
   - Avoiding a specific node or path: when an SRv6 policy is manipulated, specific nodes or paths may be bypassed, for example in order to bypass the billing service or avoid access controls and security filters.
   - Preferring a specific path: packets can be manipulated so that they are diverted to a specific path.
 This can result in allowing various unauthorized services such as traffic acceleration.
 Alternatively, an attacker can divert traffic to be forwarded through a specific node that the attacker has access to, thus facilitating more complex on-path attacks such as passive listening, recon and various man-in-the-middle attacks.
   - Causing header modifications: SRv6 network programming determines the SR endpoint behavior, including potential header modifications.
 Thus, one of the potential outcomes of an attack is unwanted header modifications.